JonWil91/milestone-4/README.md

 *   Pre-requisites: \
-– – Registered user is on desktop, on the homepage & does not have access to account
+– – Registered user is on desktop, on the homepage & is not logged in
 *   Steps:
     9. Click on My Account button in the navigation bar
     10. Select Sign In from the dropdown \